CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 ```

 An `ImmersedBoundaryCondition` encapsulates boundary conditions on each potential boundary-facet
-of a boundary-adjcent cell.
+of a boundary-adjacent cell.
 Boundary conditions on specific faces of immersed-boundary-adjacent
-cells may also be specified by manually building `ImmersedBoundaryCondition`:
+cells may also be specified by manually building an `ImmersedBoundaryCondition`:

 ```jldoctest
 julia> bottom_drag_bc = ImmersedBoundaryCondition(bottom=ValueBoundaryCondition(0.0))